Contents

 6.37 ( Low )

-(Source: Primary Data Processing, 2022)
+Source: Primary Data Processing, 2022

-Table 6 above show that part big respondents, namely 46 percent belong to in category low in access information.
-Average total score of 3 questions is 6.37 means access average information respondent is at in category low. it could understood, because lately this is print media like newspapers and magazines start abandoned, amount Radio listeners are also reduced drastic, the most frequent used by respondents in range inner youth study this is the internet, however use of these media more many for destination entertainment compared for destination access required information and knowledge.
+Table 6 show that part big respondents, namely 46 percent belong to in category low in access information.
+Average total score of 3 questions is 6.37 means access average information respondent is at in category low. it could understand, because lately this is print media like newspapers and magazines start abandoned, amount Radio listeners are also reduced drastic, the most frequent used by respondents in range inner youth study this is the internet, however use of these media more many for destination entertainment compared for destination access required information and knowledge.

-1. Background Back Family
+Background Back Family

 A number of study state that background behind family is influencing factors how youth perception of sector jobs agriculture.
 Background behind the family in question in study this is background behind family respondent originated from sector agriculture (Main Actor, actor business, officer) or no from sector agriculture.

-Table 7.
-Distribution of Respondent Data Study Based on Background Behind Family
+Table 7: Distribution of Respondent Data Study Based on Background Behind Family

 Category